scop/bash-completion/doc/api-and-naming.md

 to access `_comp_foo__*` where `*` does not contain any double underscores, i.e. it should not access `_comp_foo__something__*` despite the common prefix.

-Non-local internal variables are considered readonly by default.
+Private non-local variables are considered readonly by default.
 When a completion function needs to change variables for e.g. caching purposes, the variables should contain the infix `*_mut_*` anywhere in their names.
 This is needed to tell the test framework to allow these variables changing.